Oxidative Stress and Neuroinflammation

 Our analyses was performed before and following symptom provocation with cardiopulmonary exercise tests (CPET), known to trigger post-exertional malaise (PEM) in ME/CFS patients.
 This research has the potential to shed new light onto the neurobiological mechanisms and underpinnings of ME/CFS to advance our understanding of the illness, and establish ME/CFS-specific biomarkers for differentiating the disorder from overlapping or comorbid diagnoses, and identifying potential treatment targets.

-The project is led by Dr. Dikoma Shungu, an accomplished magnetic resonance spectroscopist/physicist and computer programmer.
+This NIH funded (U54NS105541) project is led by Dr. Dikoma Shungu, an accomplished magnetic resonance spectroscopist/physicist and computer programmer.
 In addition to prior work on ME/CFS, he has previously used neuroimaging methods to study fibromyalgia, Gulf War Illness, schizophrenia, major depression, anxiety and obsessive-compulsive disorders, Parkinson’s disease, ALS, primary mitochondrial disorders, and brain tumors.
 He is assisted by Xiangling Mao, a long-term associate and computer programmer skilled in analysis of spectroscopy data.
 Dr. Yi Wang, an internationally known theoretical physicist, is playing a major role in assessing brain tissue iron content by MRS.